Natural Remedies for High Blood Pressure

 Wear earplugs when you sleep

-Research shows that being exposed to noise—even while sleeping!—can increase your blood pressure and heart rate.
-That’s why the National Sleep Foundation recommends wearing earplugs at night, especially if you live in a loud environment.
+A study published in 2019 in Psychosomatic Medicine shows a link between poor sleep habits and high blood pressure.
+One of the culprits?
+Noise!
+Research suggests that being exposed to noise—even while sleeping—can increase your blood pressure and heart rate.
+That’s why the National Sleep Foundation recommends wearing earplugs at night, especially if you live in a noisy environment.

 Adopt a pet